Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 2. The yellow outline represents Sriji's(Radha's) charan(Lotus feet) and the black bindi between the eye brows represents Krishna or the yog pit, a mandala where Radha and Krishna and the Sahecharis live.

 ## Nimbark Tyagi's
 The renunciates in Nimbark sampraday are known as tyagi's.
-They do not wear safforn, they where a white dhoti with no pleat and white shol.
+They do not wear saffron, they wear a white dhoti with no pleat and white shol.

 ## Scripture's
 Their are many different scriptures, but the main scriptures that are focused on are: `Bhagavad Gita`, `Srimad Bhagavatam`, `Bhakta Maal` and the rasiks recite `Maha Vani`.